jeraman/what-can-i-cook/README.md

 # What Can I Cook?
 Want to finish the food in your fridge before expiration?

-No worries, this app is here for you.
+No worries, this app will help you.

 Tell it the food you have.
 Get recipe ideas.

-App created as an exercise to improve my Angular skills.
+Created as an exercise to improve my Angular skills.

 ## Technology used
 - [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4;